nigelfiler/Axiom-ipcamera/README.md

 ### **Network Connection:**
 - Raymarine sells a **Raynet to RJ45 cable** (£50-£80)
 - Alternative: Cut a **Raynet to Raynet cable** (included with Axiom) and crimp an **RJ45 connector**
-- This method supports **two cameras** without needing a network hub
+- This method supports **two cameras** without needing a network hub on Axiom Pro with 2 spare Raynet inputs

 ---